-Derawan is one of the richest areas in the world for marine biodiversity and is, no wonder, considered as the third best diving destination in the world.
+Derawan Archipelago is one of the richest areas in the world for marine biodiversity and has earned the reputation as having one of the best diving in Indonesia.

-Derawan is also the largest nesting site for turtles throughout Indonesia and you can see turtles laying their eggs in the sand every day.
-You may also get the chance to swim with turtles which is, almost, always guaranteed.
+Derawan Island is the largest nesting site for turtles throughout Indonesia and you can see turtles laying their eggs in the sand every day.

 Getting there: From the city of Balikpapan, take a flight with Kalstar Airlines to reach the town of Berau.
-From Berau, you will be transferred to the islands by boat.
+From Berau, proceed to the islands with the resort’s schedule boat.

-With a view of the island from above, you will see a coral reef surrounding an airstrip.
-The small atoll of Layang Layang is located 300 kilometers north-west of the state capital of Sabah, Kota Kinabalu, Borneo.
+If you look at the island from above, you will see just an airstrip surrounded by a coral reef.
+Lanyang Layang is an oceanic atoll of the Spratly Islands located 300 kilometers north-west of Kota Kinabalu, Sabah.

-The island was built by the Malay Navy in order to affirm the sovereignty in Spratly islands in the South China Sea still disputed by China, Taiwan, Vietnam, and the Philippines.
+This man-made island was built by the Malay Navy in order to affirm the sovereignty in Spratly islands in the South China Sea.

-Getting there:The only way to reach the island is to take the charter flight that departs from Kota Kinabalu which is included in the package offered by the resort.
+Getting there:The only way to reach the island is via charter flight that departs from Kota Kinabalu during the diving season.

 5. Gaya Island

-Gaya offers heavenly white beaches, rich rainforest wildlife, and different dive sites.
+Gaya Island offers heavenly white beaches, rich rainforest wildlife, and different dive sites.

-Where to stay: You may stay at Gaya Island Resort and Bunga Raya Resort
+Where to stay: Gaya Island Resort, Bungaraya Resort and Gayana Marine Resort